“It’s not about the size you wear, but the way you wear your size.”

-Traditionally, brands and fashion houses used only stick-thin models in showcasing various types of apparel.
+Traditionally, brands and fashion houses used only stick-thin models in showcasing various types of apparel and yoga outfits.
 These included clothes, sportswear, lingerie and swimwear.

 Today, featuring plus-size and other more realistic-looking models has become a dominant fashion trend – something that is reflected in the plus-size activewear trend in Australia.

 The Plus-Size Activewear Trend in Australia

 Rather than conforming to unrealistic and often unhealthy images of women traditionally portrayed in fashion, women have now become more comfortable in their own skin.
 As a reflection of changing perceptions about how women are supposed to look, fashion continues to undergo transformation.

 These changes can be seen in fashion magazine spreads, on the runway and online.
 One great manifestation of the adoption of inclusive fashion in the country is the popularity of plus-size activewear in Australia.

 Plus-size gym gear is officially in and is now part of the conventional activewear offerings of several prominent brands.

 So if you’re shopping for plus-size sportswear and want to explore other options, here’s a guide to buying plus-size gym wear in Australia.